-The first instinct of anyone who has a fight with the romantic partner is to go away.
+The first instinct of anyone who has a fight with the romantic partner is to go away, to physically remove themselves from the fight space.
 If you are in the middle of a fight where tempers are flaring, this might just be a good idea.
 However, after you have calmed down, leaving each other alone actually makes things worse.

 We are at our most vulnerable when we are angry and emotional.
-If partners don’t leave each other’s side and actually lean in, it causes magic.
+If partners don’t leave each other’s side and actually lean in to forgiveness and understanding, magic can happen.
 How to forgive and forget starts when you wrap each other in a security blanket instead of walking off when things get hard.
 You know that no matter what happens, no one’s jumping off board.

 2. Do something you like together

-Whether it is playing video games or watching films together, any activity that you enjoy as a couple is an activity that you can perform after a fight.
+Whether it is playing video games or watching films together, any activity that you enjoy as a couple is one that you can do after a fight.
 Such activities have proven to be beneficial for couples who are trying to forgive each other.
 There are many cute things to do with your girlfriend at home that you can try to cheer her up.